Top Ten Fred Astaire Films

 1. "Top Hat" (1935)

 The movie that would forever link Fred Astaire with a top hat and tails, Top Hat is the 4th and most iconic of the movies Fred made opposite Ginger Rogers.
 In fact, this light musical comedy was the first film to be written specifically as a vehicle for Fred and Ginger.
 Fred plays the role of Jerry Travers, a famous American dancer who has traveled to London to appear in a show produced by his friend, Horace Hardwick.
 While in London, Jerry meets and immediately falls for a lovely American expatriate named Dale Tremont (Ginger Rogers).
 But, thanks to an unfortunate misunderstanding, Dale mistakes Jerry for the married Horace, which puts a bit of a damper on the couple’s burgeoning romance.
 The score for Top Hat was written entirely by legendary composer Irving Berlin, marking his first complete film score in 5 years.
 While filming, Fred and Berlin, actually, ended up becoming lifelong friends and Fred would end up singing Berlin’s songs in 5 more films throughout the course of his career (more than any other composer).
-Without question, the most famous song in Top Hat's is the beautiful "Cheek To Cheek".
+Without question, the most famous song in Top Hat is the beautiful "Cheek To Cheek".
 Behind the scenes, the "Cheek To Cheek" dance number caused some headaches for Fred and choreographer Hermes Pan thanks to Ginger Roger's heavily feathered gown.
 Rogers had chosen the dress herself since she knew the flow of the dress would look beautiful on film (Fred would later admit to her that she was right about that).
 However, the dress shed feathers relentlessly, even getting into Fred's eyes and mouth during the dance.
 Rogue feathers can still be seen in the final film and it's been said that Fred continued to call Ginger "Feathers" long after filming was finished (he, also, gave her a feather charm as a gift).

 2. "Swing Time" (1936)

 The 6th movie to pair Astaire opposite Ginger Rogers, Swing Time is often cited as containing the best and most technically complex dances of any of the Astaire/Rogers films.
 The movie stars Fred as John “Lucky” Garnett, a professional dancer and lifelong gambler.
 On the day that he’s supposed to get married to his fiancee, Margaret, Lucky is tricked by his fellow dancers into completely missing the ceremony.
-Although Margaret is fairly understanding when Lucky does finally show up, her father is not.
-But, Lucky is able to convince his future father-in-law that he’s working on a lucrative new business venture which puts him back in his good graces (for now).
+Although Margaret is fairly understanding when Lucky does, finally, show up, her father is not.
+But, Lucky is able to convince his future father-in-law that he’s working on a lucrative new business venture, which puts him back in his good graces (for now).
 Margaret’s father then advises/orders Lucky to work on his business and only return once he’s earned $25,000 (enough to pay for the wedding and prove he can, actually, earn a solid living).
 So, Lucky leaves for New York City to “work on his new business” which, naturally, does not actually exist.
 While aimlessly wandering the city streets, he ends up meeting (and immediately offending) lovely dance instructor Penny Carroll (Rogers).
 In an effort to make things up to her, Lucky books a dancing lesson at her studio and makes her look good in front of her boss.
 The two end up making such a good team, they’re soon offered an audition at a popular NYC venue.
-But, as Lucky and Penny grow closer, Lucky will have to decide whether he really even wants to earn that $25,000 to get married.
+But, as Lucky and Penny grow closer, Lucky will have to decide whether he still even wants to earn that $25,000 to get married.
 Although all of the music in Swing Time was composed by the talented Jerome Kern (best remembered for composing the musical Show Boat), its most famous song is the one that ended up winning the Oscar for Best Original Song that year: “The Way You Look Tonight”.
 The song became Fred’s most successful recording of his entire career and remains a popular standard.

 3. "The Band Wagon" (1953)